Access and participation

 Their range of financial support includes a Learner Support Fund and a Bursary for Vulnerable Groups.
 We can help support your application to these support funds as soon as you have accepted your place with us.

-Our AP Coordinators work within our fantastic and friendly college Student Support teams on initiatives such as the Fair Access Fund, Mentoring Scheme, and helping students transition into higher education.
+Our AP Coordinators work within our fantastic and friendly college Student Support teams on initiatives such as the Fair Access Fund, Personal Tutor Scheme, and helping students transition into higher education.

 Our AP Coordinators are here to help you get everything in place before you start your course, so drop them a line if you have any queries or concerns.
 They can help get you up to speed and ready to go.